psteniusubi/webauthn-tester/README.md

 https://w3c.github.io/webauthn/#credentialpublickey
 https://w3c.github.io/webauthn/#sctn-encoded-credPubKey-examples

 credentialPublicKey is COSE encoded.
-This translates COSE to JWK, a more human readable format.
+This code translates COSE to JWK, a more human readable format.

+It is not a general purpose COSE translator.
+Only WebAuthn algorithm identifiers are recognized.

 ```javascript
 function decodeCredentialPublicKey(data) {